lkilpatrick/gitstream-mkdocs/docs/23_gitstream-filters.md

 #### `estimatedReviewTime`

-Retuens the estimated review time in minutes basesd on statistical model.
-The model uses the PR size and type of file changed to prodcue the estimation.
+Returns the estimated review time in minutes based on statistical model.
+The model uses the PR size and type of file changed to produce the estimation.

 | Argument   | Usage    | Type      | Description                                     |
 | -------- | ---------|-----------|------------------------------------------------ |